gwauge/drone-simulator/README.md

 ##### Options:
 - `-j {THREADS}`: Number of threads for parallel building.
 Directly passed to cmake/make.
 Defaults to 8.
 - `-r`: Run the project after build step.
 Defaults to false.
+- `-g`: Generate fastdds types.
+Defaults to false unless there is no `generated` directory.
+- `-c`: Clean the build directory.
+Defaults to false.
 - `-h`: Show help message.

 #### Building manually